clulab/nlp-reading-group/conference_summaries/emnlp2019.md

 # Mihai's Summary of EMNLP 2019

 Disclaimer: this is obviously a small subset of the awesome papers/talks at EMNLP and the associated workshops.
-I selected them subjectively, based solely on my own research interests.
+I selected them subjectively, based solely on my own research interests, and on what I have attended.
 The papers are listed chronologically.

 The proceedings for EMNLP and all the workshops are available here: https://www.aclweb.org/anthology/events/emnlp-2019/